 The Plains Arapaho soon split into two separate tribes, the northern and southern Arapaho.
-The Northern Arapaho lived along the edges of the mountains at the headwaters of the Platte River, while the southern Arapaho moved towards the Arkansas River.
+The northern Arapaho lived along the edges of the mountains at the headwaters of the Platte River, while the southern Arapaho moved towards the Arkansas River.

 The Arapaho lived in teepees made from buffalo skins that could be easily erected and taken down as the tribe moved from place to place.
 Becoming expert buffalo hunters, the buffalo provided them with virtually everything they needed.
-They also hunted for elk and deer, fished, and ate various berries, and plants.
+They also hunted for elk and deer, fished, and ate various berries and plants.
 During hard times, they were also known to eat their dogs.

 The participants of the dance fasted during the dance and painted their bodies in symbolic colors.
-Dressed in aprons, wristlets and anklets the dancers would stare at the Sun while dancing hypnotically before being impaled to the Sun Dance pole by way of tiny stakes punctured into the skin.
+Dressed in aprons, wristlets, and anklets, the dancers would stare at the Sun while dancing hypnotically before being impaled to the Sun Dance pole by way of tiny stakes punctured into the skin.
 The Sun Dancer was not to show any signs of pain during the ritual and, if able to do so, would be rewarded with a vision from the Great Spirit.

-The annual Sun Dance was their greatest tribal ceremony but they were also active proponents of the Ghost Dance religion when it was made popular in the 1880s.
+The annual Sun Dance was their greatest tribal ceremony, but they were also active proponents of the Ghost Dance religion when it was made popular in the 1880s.

-In 1851 a treaty was signed between the U.S. Government and the Northern Arapaho and Cheyenne which granted the tribes land encompassing one-sixth of Wyoming, one-quarter of Colorado and parts of western Kansas and Nebraska.
+In 1851 a treaty was signed between the U.S. Government and the Northern Arapaho and Cheyenne, which granted the tribes land encompassing one-sixth of Wyoming, one-quarter of Colorado, and parts of western Kansas and Nebraska.

 The southern Arapaho were placed on a reservation in Oklahoma with the Southern Cheyenne.
-Overtime, the Cheyenne and Arapaho cultures grew similar.
-In 1892, Oklahoma Territory was thrown open to white settlement and the Indians received allotments in severalty, with the rights of American citizenship.
+Over time, the Cheyenne and Arapaho cultures grew similar.
+In 1892, Oklahoma Territory was thrown open to white settlement, and the Indians received allotments in severalty, with the rights of American citizenship.

 Today the Northern Arapaho live on the Wind River Reservation north of Lander, Wyoming.
-Nestled between the scenic Wind River Range and Owl Creek Mountains, the 2.2 million acre reserve is shared by 3,500 Eastern Shoshone and 7,000 Northern Arapaho.
+Nestled between the scenic Wind River Range and the Owl Creek Mountains, the 2.2 million acre reserve is shared by 3,500 Eastern Shoshone and 7,000 Northern Arapaho.